Best Mobile Card Readers for UK Businesses

 Pricing

-Namely, we loved how easy it is to get set up and instantly begin selling.
-It’s small Zettle Reader device we tested didn’t cost a lot to purchase at just £29 + VAT and thereafter, we could easily link to our PayPal account and sell for free without any contract commitments.
+We loved how easy it is to get set up and instantly begin selling with the Zettle Card Reader 2.
+This small device didn’t cost a lot to purchase at just £29 + VAT and thereafter, we could easily link to our PayPal account and sell for free without any contract commitments.

 The reader itself linked to the Zettle Go app, which meant we could easily charge people what we wanted directly from there or we could manually add the price in ourselves and the haptic buttons gave us great touch feedback, as you see below.
 Our users felt that the interface was modern and well-suited to all types of businesses.